 Engineered Quartz, also know as Manufactured Quartz, is a man-made product created mostly from natural materials.
 It’s made of roughly to 94 percent ground quartz and 6 percent resins and pigments that are combined into durable and nonporous slabs.

-Engineered Quartz is much stronger and has a higher impact rating than granite and is scratch and heat resistant.
+Kitchen makeovers using msi countertops is much stronger and has a higher impact rating than granite and is scratch and heat resistant.
 Quartz countertops are available in dozens of colors with patterns that are consistent, unlike those found in natural stone.
 Making this material the preferred choice for modern and contemporary designs.

 Patterns are also available to include variations you get with natural stone.
 Such as multi-hued slabs with flecks, swirls, mirror chips and random patterning to make them almost indistinguishable from the real thing.
 Slabs were once available only with a polished finish; now you can get them with a honed, sandblasted, or embossed patterns.
 So if it’s the look of matte limestone, textured slate, or glossy granite what you want, there’s a quartz countertop for you.